Strictly Physical (album): Background

 In early 2007, the trio qualified for the German national pre-selection of the Eurovision Song Contest 2007, organized and broadcast by the ARD, with their second single "Even Heaven Cries".
 Although they were considered early favourites by the media, the band eventually finished second.
 Following this, the band announced their Venus Temptation Tour with twenty dates, beginning at the Hanover Capitol on 29 April 2007.
-Sponsored by Global Gillette, the concert tour was accompanied by intense media coverage since it failed to produce any sold-out show, and thus four concerts had to be cancelled due to low ticket sales.
+Sponsored by Global Gillette, Monrose's debut concert tour was launched in support of their early commercial success.
+Despite the group's popularity and extensive media promotion, the tour was met with underwhelming public response.
+Intense media scrutiny followed as the tour struggled to attract large audiences; no concert on the schedule achieved a sold-out status.
+As a result of persistently low ticket sales, four scheduled performances were ultimately cancelled..